Resource Allocation - who gets what

 Both Farmers have another lightbulb moment.
 They decide to offer recreational catch and release fishing in their dams.
 After similar extensive marketing by both, they have a steady stream of anglers turning up.
 Unfortunately after a few weeks, word gets out that most of the anglers fishing in farmer A's dam are catching very little while at farmer B's dam, anglers are usually assured of catching fish on a regular basis.
 Anglers continue to drive past farmer A and pay farmer B for the privilege of fishing in his dam.

 We are arguing for sensible resource allocation and a fishery that provides an average angler a fair and reasonable chance and expectation of being able to catch a feed.
-That will require some resource re-allocation from commercial nets to angler lines as well as the creation of net free areas.
+That will require some resource re-allocation from commercial fishers to angler lines as well as the creation of net free areas.

 The debate on ''sustainability'' has been tied up for decades on technicalities while the fair allocation debate gets ignored.